belovictor/SmallBot/README.md

 [Slamtec RPLidar A1](https://www.slamtec.com/en/Lidar/A1) is used for scanning surroundings and navigation.

-Temporarily I had to switched the hardware platform to Raspberry PI as I was not able to reach needed performance on reading motor encoders through Jetson GPIO even after switching from python to c++.
+Temporarily I had to switch the hardware platform to Raspberry PI as I was not able to reach needed performance on reading motor encoders through Jetson GPIO even after switching from python to c++.
 This is still a subject from investigation.

 ## What's in the project